swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 A regex literal may also be spelled using an extended syntax `#/.../#`, which allows the placement of an arbitrary number of balanced `#` characters around the literal.
 This syntax may be used to avoid needing to escape forward slashes within the regex.
 Additionally, it allows for a multi-line mode when the opening delimiter is followed by a new line.

-Within a regex literal, the compiler will parse the regex syntax outlined in in [the Regex Syntax pitch][internal-syntax], and diagnose any errors at compile time.
+Within a regex literal, the compiler will parse the regex syntax outlined in *[Regex Construction][internal-syntax]*, and diagnose any errors at compile time.
 The capture types and labels are automatically inferred based on the capture groups present in the regex.
-Using a literal allows editors to support features such as syntax coloring inside the literal, highlighting sub-structure of the regex, and conversion of the literal to an equivalent result builder DSL (see [Regex builder DSL][regex-dsl]).
+Using a literal allows editors to support features such as syntax coloring inside the literal, highlighting sub-structure of the regex, and conversion of the literal to an equivalent result builder DSL (see *[Regex builder DSL][regex-dsl]*).

 A regex literal also allows for seamless composition with the Regex DSL, enabling lightweight intermixing of a regex syntax with other elements of the builder: